 Every author must provide a signed Statement of Authorship form upon submission.
-This requirement applies to all article types, including editorials, letters to the editors, and replies.
+This requirement applies to all article types including, but not limited to: editorials, sketches, letters, and replies.

 This policy concerns the addition, deletion, or rearrangement of author names in the authorship of accepted manuscripts: